ploomber/contributing/documentation/README.md

 - Getting started: Provide a quick route to begin using the project; their objective is to teach the basics to get started.
 - User Guide: Provide in-depth walkthroughs to use the project; they are more advanced versions than the "Getting started" guides, but their primary purpose is also teaching.
-- Cookbook: Recipes to achieve a specific goal.
+- How-to: Recipes to achieve a specific goal.
 They provide short and to-the-point examples to perform common tasks.
 Their objective is to be a shortcut so the user doesn't have to gather all the pieces from reading the API reference.
 - API reference: They provide detailed documentation about the project's API.
 They are automatically generated from docstrings and document function arguments.
 They also contain basic examples that users can copy paste.

 The following sections describe each group in more detail.